 Raised in the Adirondacks Chris headed west after college.
 He has worked at eight ski resorts (in six states), five snowcat and heli ski operations, and in three countries.
 He’s been a ski patroller, snow safety director, patrol director, guide, instructor, and has a Masters Degree in Education and Human Resources with a teaching license in science.
 When not at work you’ll find him skiing, kayaking, traveling, or spending time with family and friends.

 Lynn grew up in New England where she developed a love for the outdoors and skiing.
-She started teaching skiing at a young age then moved west after college and began competing in big mountain free skiing competitions, and lined up multiple podium finishes.
-Lynn works as a trainer for the Alpine Meadows ski school, teaches steep skiing and women’s camps, and tests skis for Skiing Magazine.
+She started teaching skiing at a young age then moved west after college where she began competing in big mountain free skiing competitions.
+Lynn has worked as a trainer for the Alpine Meadows ski school, teaches steep skiing and women’s camps, and has been a ski tester for Skiing Magazine.
 When not skiing Lynn works as a whitewater guide, manages a restaurant, and spends time mountain biking, practicing yoga and riding her cruiser bike around town.

 Born in Caracas, Venezuela, Amy spent most of her childhood in Atlanta, GA.
-Amy started climbing rocks while still living in the South, and she soon became interested in other types of mountaineering as well as skiing.
-At 19, Amy took her first trip to Alaska for a 30-day glacier mountaineering course with NOLS in the same mountains where she now gets to guide.
+Amy started climbing rocks while still living in the South and she soon became interested in other types of mountaineering as well as skiing.
+At 19 Amy took her first trip to Alaska for a 30-day glacier mountaineering course with NOLS.
 She has extensive experience in search and rescue, wilderness medicine and ski patrol work.
 Amy also enjoys teaching others about wilderness medicine and the outdoors and is an AIARE avalanche course instructor.
-She has guided skiing in the backcountry, by snowcat, and by helicopter.
+She has guided snowcat and helicopter skiing.
 When Amy is not on skis she can be found climbing rock and ice, going on long trail runs, and trying to grow tomatoes in the San Juan mountains of Colorado.